-Panel and Membership Role and Scope Membership Health and Social Care Act 2012, including power of referral to the Secretary of State for Health.
+Panel and Membership Role and Scope Health and Social Care Act 2012, including power of referral to the Secretary of State for Health.
 In the event of a proposed referral to the Secretary of State for Health, a report shall be submitted to Council for information, prior to submission.
 All matters relating to Children's Services, Schools and Education generally.
 In addition to the Panel's broad terms of reference, the Panel will be responsible for ensuring the local authority fulfils its safeguarding responsibilities, including child sexual exploitation.
 This needs to include children's social care and education provision.
-The Panel will be responsible for the overview and scrutiny of the following within the remit of the Panel: To consider the Council Plan and Key Decisions and to monitor performance against these plans To deal with petitions when referred to Overview & Scrutiny in accordance with the Council's Petition Protocol 3 To consider the Council's annual budget 4 To assist the Cabinet in the development of the Council's annual budget and to review and scrutinise budgetary management 5 To prepare the annual report to Council.
+The Panel will be responsible for the overview and scrutiny of the following within the remit of the Panel: 1 To consider the Council Plan and Key Decisions and to monitor performance against these plans 2 To deal with petitions when referred to Overview & Scrutiny in accordance with the Council's Petition Protocol 3 To consider the Council's annual budget 4 To assist the Cabinet in the development of the Council's annual budget and to review and scrutinise budgetary management 5 To prepare the annual report to Council.
 6 To issue the invite for scrutiny suggestions to the residents, members and the Cabinet.
 7 To determine the Overview and Scrutiny Work Programme 8 The effective reporting and control of Council activities Place O&S Panel The Panel will consider the following service areas: (11 members) Planning

-Panel and Role and Scope Membership Neighbourhoods Infrastructure, Sustainability and Economic Growth Co-Optees - 2 Health Partnerships and Community Development non-voting representatives In addition, when considering matters of crime and disorder from the north the Panel's main objective is to ensure that the Community and south Safety Partnership is held accountable for the discharge of its parishes for executive functions, to enable the voice and concerns of the Crime and public and its communities to be heard and drive Disorder improvement in public services.
-In addition to the Panel's matters only broad terms of reference as detailed above, the Panel will responsible for the overview and scrutiny of the following: to consider the effectiveness of actions undertaken by the responsible authorities on the Community Safety Partnership ('CSP'); make reports or recommendations to Cabinet/Council with regard to those policies developed by the CSP and the effectiveness of the functions managed through the CSP. to consider a number of issues in consultation with the relevant partners on the CSP which reflect local community need and make recommendations to Cabinet The Panel will be responsible for the overview and scrutiny of the following within the remit of the Panel: To consider the Council Plan and Key Decisions and to monitor performance against these plans To deal with petitions when referred to Overview & Scrutiny in accordance with the Council's Petition Protocol To consider the Council's annual budget To assist the Cabinet in the development of the Council's annual budget and to review and scrutinise budgetary management To prepare the annual report to Council.
-To issue the invite for scrutiny suggestions to the residents, members and the Cabinet.
-To determine the Overview and Scrutiny Work 7
+Panel and Membership Role and Scope Co-Optees - 2 Neighbourhoods Infrastructure, Sustainability and Economic Growth Health Partnerships and Community Development non-voting representatives from the north and south parishes for Crime and Disorder matters only In addition, when considering matters of crime and disor the Panel's main objective is to ensure that the Commun Safety Partnership is held accountable for the discharge of executive functions, to enable the voice and concerns of public and its communities to be heard and du improvement in public services.
+In addition to the Panel broad terms of reference as detailed above, the Panel responsible for the overview and scrutiny of the following: to consider the effectiveness of actions undertaken by the responsible authorities on the Community Safety Partnership ('CSP'); make reports or recommendations to Cabinet/Council with regard to those policies developed by the CSP and the effectiveness of the functions managed through the CSP. to consider a number of issues in consultation with the relevant partners on the CSP which reflect local community need and make recommendations to Cabinet The Panel will be responsible for the overview and scrutiny of the following within the remit of the Panel: 1 To consider the Council Plan and Key Decisions and to monitor performance against these plans 2 To deal with petitions when referred to Overview & Scrutiny in accordance with the Council's Petition Protocol 3 To consider the Council's annual budget 4 To assist the Cabinet in the development of the Council's annual budget and to review and scrutinise budgetary management 5 To prepare the annual report to Council.
+6 To issue the invite for scrutiny suggestions to the residents, members and the Cabinet.
+7 To determine the Overview and Scrutiny Work